NVZver/car_rental_react/README.md

 ## Main features

-Searchiong for a location with hepl of autocompletion/autosuggestion
+Searching for a location with hepl of autocompletion/autosuggestion

 ## Roadmap
 1. [done] Implement UI component with basic functionality: autocompletion without calling API.